openclarity/vmclarity/ARCHITECTURE.md

   CLI to offload work that would need to be done in every scanner, for example downloading the latest vulnerability or malware signatures from the various DB sources.
 The components included today are:
-    - grype-server: A rest API wrapper around the grype vulnerbility scanner
+    - grype-server: A rest API wrapper around the grype vulnerability scanner
     - trivy-server: Trivy vulnerability scanner server
     - exploitDB server: A test API which wraps the Exploit DB CVE to exploit mapping logic
     - freshclam-mirror: A mirror of the ClamAV malware signatures